 As an HVAC technician, it will be your job to design, install, maintain, and repair air conditioning and refrigeration units for homeowners and businesses.
-The job can be demanding at times and requires a specialized skill set that can only be obtained through heating and ventilation training.
+The job can be demanding at times and requires an HVAC License that can only be obtained through heating and ventilation training.
 If you want to be sure that you have the right education as well as an appropriate HVAC certification, then training at the ITI Technical College will be a great option.

 If you’re wondering what it takes to obtain your HVAC license, then the following information should help to answer the majority of your questions.

 Getting Your Career Started Right Out of College

 When you are a fresh graduate who is seeking work in the HVAC industry, you won’t always need one of the specialized licenses to start practicing as a technician.
 However, if you ever want to become an independent contractor, or even if you want to start your own HVAC repair company, then there are some specific requirements that need to be met.
 These are stipulated by the Louisiana State Licensing Board for Contractors and related to mechanical work.

 The license required depends on the type of work that you will be doing, whether you are the sole entity performing the work, and the value of the project.
 As an example, commercial projects with a value over $50,000 will require licensing from the LSLBC, and home projects that exceed a value of $75,000 will also require licensing.
 To obtain a contractor’s license, there are some financial requirements to be met, as well as examination requirements and an application fee.

 Examination for the LSLBC license is conducted over four hours using a multiple-choice test.
 The testing covers all aspects of heating, air conditioning, ventilation, and refrigeration.
 It can relate to specific refrigerant gases used in certain systems, it may have questions relating to specific types of distribution or venting systems, and there will also be questions relating to the electrical theory and best practices that are used in HVAC systems.